Architects and Building Branch

+The Architects and Building Branch was a branch of the Ministry of Education in the United Kingdom, formed in 1949 in the aftermath of World War II.
+It was created through the merger of the ministry's Architects Branch and Buildings and Priority Branch.
+The branch was established as part of the government's effort to centralise the construction of school buildings in order to reduce costs and improve standards.

+Postwar rationing limited the availability of building materials and required school rebuilding and new construction programmes to be phased and carefully managed.
+The branch brought together administrative staff and professional architects in a multidisciplinary organisation.

 Structure

-The Branch began as a team of "territorial" architects and was later split into two sections; the Territorial, and Development teams, headed by Stirrat Marshall-Johnson, and Anthony Pott respectively.
-The purpose of the Territorial team was to work with local authorities and private architects on the approval of school plans.
-Their work was often very technical, with some visits and involvement of educational advisors.
-The Development team investigated technical and educational matters and designed and built schools for local authorities.
-Effectively, the Development team were an action research body whose findings are used and applied by the Territorial architects.
-Their work was used for reference by the Branch and round the world, areas they investigated include buildings furniture and components, and publications.
-Investigations were not limited to the UK, visits were made to other countries including France, the Netherlands, and Germany.
+The branch began as a team of territorial architects and was later divided into Territorial and Development sections, headed by Stirrat Marshall-Johnson and Anthony Pott, respectively.
+The Territorial section worked with local authorities and private architects on the approval of school plans.
+Its work was often highly technical and involved site visits as well as consultation with educational advisers.

+The Development section investigated technical and educational issues and designed and built schools for local authorities.
+In effect, it functioned as an action research body whose findings were applied by the Territorial architects.
+Its work was used as a reference point both within the branch and internationally.
+Areas of investigation included buildings, furniture, components, and publications.
+Research visits were made outside the United Kingdom, including to France, the Netherlands, and Germany.

-Activity
+Activities

-The Branch designed and built around 30 educational buildings and schools during their period of operation.
-They were revolutionary in their consideration of the child as the most important client.
-The Branch commissioned some of the first measurements of school children in order to create spaces, and furniture designs that would aid children's learning.
-Every part of a school was designed by the Branch; ironmongery, light fittings, furniture, heating, outdoor play areas.
-Assistance from the relevant industries was sought and throughout its existence the department worked in close collaboration with Local Authorities and other organisations such as the Furniture Industry Research Association to ensure their work was suited to the purpose it intended.
-They also forged close links with HM Inspectorate of Schools.
+The branch designed and built around 30 educational buildings during its period of operation.
+It was noted for placing the child at the centre of the design process.
+The branch commissioned some of the earliest measurements of schoolchildren in order to design spaces and furniture intended to support children's learning.

+The branch was involved in the design of all parts of a school building, including ironmongery, light fittings, furniture, heating, and outdoor play areas.
+It worked closely with local authorities and other organisations, including the Furniture Industry Research Association, to ensure that its designs were suited to their intended use.
+It also developed close links with HM Inspectorate of Schools.

-Individuals
+Personnel

-Significant individuals in the Branch include;
+Notable individuals associated with the branch include: